johnjones4/JohnJonesFour.com/src/posts/2021-11-01-go-serverless-twitter-meme-bot.md

 ## Build the Meme

 To assemble the actual meme, I used the library [fogleman/gg](https://github.com/fogleman/gg), which has some helpful graphics functions on top of Go's standard library.
-This function texts the random pep talk sentence and the randomly choses image, renders the text with a nice little drop shadow on the image, and returns the new image.
+This function takes the pep talk sentence and the chosen image, renders the text with a nice little drop shadow on the image, and returns the new image.

 ```go
 const (